July 9, 2024

 Improving Soil Drainage

-• If your soil is heavy clay mix in coarse sand or small gravel to improve drainage.
+• If your soil is heavy clay try mixing in some coarse sand or small gravel to improve the drainage.

-• Raised beds can also be an effective solution for poor drainage areas.
+• Raised beds can also be a good solution for areas that have poor drainage.

 Fertilizing

-• Lavender doesn’t require rich soil but you can add a light application of compost to boost soil health.
+• Lavender doesn’t need rich soil but you can add a little bit of compost to boost the health of the soil.

-• Avoid high-nitrogen fertilizers as they promote leafy growth over flowers.
+• Avoid fertilizers that are high in nitrogen as they promote leafy growth over flowers.

 Importance of Good Drainage